Shilpa-Kancharla/machine-learning-tutorials/Tree Based Methods/README.md

 Bagging overcomes this because it creating it's own variance amongst the data by sampling and replacing data while it tests multiple hypothesis (models).
 This reduces noise by utilizing multiple samples that would most likely be made up of data with various attributes (median, average, etc.)

 Once each model has developed a hypothesis, the models use *voting for classification* or *averaging for regression*.
 Each hypothesis has the same weight as all the others.
 All of the models run at the same time, and vote on which hypothesis is the most accurate.
 This helps decrease variance, i.e., reduce the overfit.

+The usual decision trees (regression or classification) have high variance:
+- If we split the training data into two parts, we get very different trees
+- Methods with low variance (e.g., linear regression with small *p*) give similar models in this case

+This is a general purpose procedure for reducing the variance of a statistical learning method.